Weyl metrizability of 3-dimensional projective structures and CR submanifolds: Conformal structures and nondegenerate CR geometry

-for some non-vanishing scalar function $\lambda$.
-The roots of the binary quartic $Q_a,$ viewed as Lagrangian null planes at $x$, give rise to the following definition. \begin{definition} A Lagrangian null plane is called a principal null plane of multiplicity $k$ if it corresponds to a real root of the binary quartic $Q_a$ in \eqref{eq:quartic} with multiplicity $k$. \end{definition} It is straightforward to verify that the notion of a principal null plane is independent of the choice of parametrization of $\alpha$-planes.
+for some non-zero scalar $\lambda$.
+By our discussion above, the roots of the binary quartic $Q_a$ determine at most four Lagrangian null planes at $x$, which are used in the following definition. \begin{definition} A Lagrangian null plane is called a principal null plane of multiplicity $k$ if it corresponds to a real root of the binary quartic $Q_a$ in \eqref{eq:quartic} with multiplicity $k$. \end{definition} It is straightforward to verify that the notion of a principal null plane is independent of the choice of parametrization of $\alpha$-planes.
 The terminology is in analogy with the notion of a principal null direction in 4-dimensional Lorentzian geometry. \begin{remark} Naturally, if the binary quartic $C$ is identically zero, i.e. the CR structure is flat, then every $\alpha$-plane is a principal null plane.
 If the binary quartic is non-zero, then at each point there are at most four principal null planes.
 These properties suggest a notion of Petrov type for 5-dimensional CR structures, based on the number of roots of the binary quartic and their multiplicity and reality.
-The only case that will be of importance in this article is the case when the quartic has a real root of multiplicity four, which would be the analogue of Petrov type $\sN$ is the context of 4-dimensional Lorentzian conformal geometry. \end{remark}
+The only important case in this article is the case when the quartic has a real root of multiplicity four, which would be the analogue of Petrov type $\sN$ is the context of 4-dimensional Lorentzian conformal geometry. \end{remark}

 Since any integrable distribution of contact 2-planes on $N$ have to be Lagrangian, assuming that they are also null with respect to $[g]$ implies that the contact 2-planes are $\alpha$-planes.
 The next proposition shows that being principal is a necessary condition for an integrable field of null contact 2-planes, which has been first observed in \cite{Bryant-HolomorphicCurves}. \begin{proposition} Given an indefinite CR 5-manifold $(N,J,\scC),$ if $\scD\subset\scC$ is an integrable distribution of rank 2 that is null with respect to the induced subconformal structure on $\scC,$ then $\scD$ is a principal null plane everywhere. \end{proposition} \begin{proof} Since $\scD\subset \scC$ is null and contact, as was mentioned above, its integrability implies that it is everywhere Lagrangian.
 Thus, it defines a section $s\colon N\to\cA$ of $\alpha$-planes given by $\Ker\{\alpha^0,a_2\alpha^1-a_1\beta^1,a_2\alpha^2-a_1\beta^2\},$ for functions $a_2,a_1\in C^\infty(N,\RR).$ Let us explore differential consequences for the integrability of Pfaffian system $\cI_\lambda:=\{\alpha^0,\alpha^1-\lambda\beta^1,\alpha^2-\lambda\beta^2\}$, where $\lambda=a_1/a_2\in C^{\infty}(N,\RR\PP^1)$.